15-minute-discourse/arcology/README.md

 ---

-New Saved Note

-Perceived Pros and Cons of Arcologies
+## Perceived Pros and Cons of Arcologies

 The sources highlight various advantages and disadvantages that people associate with arcologies, reflecting both the theoretical benefits and practical challenges of this urban concept.